mahmoudhamdyae/Food-Planner/README.md

 * The user can also remain anonymous and enter as guest.
 * View meal for inspiration in the home page.
 * Search for meals by name, area, category or ingredient.
-* Clicking on any meal opens a detailed view with how to make instructions, ingredients and a video that explains how to prepare it.
+* Clicking on any meal opens a detailed view with name, images, origin country, steps on how to make, ingredients and a video that explains how to prepare it.
+* Add the meal to the Calendar and get notified about the meals at a later date.
 * Logged in users can add meals to their favourites and view them later even without network connectivity
-* Logged in users can also add the meal to the Calendar and get notified about the meals at a later date.
+* Logged in users can show and add planned meals of the current week.

 ## Tools used
 * MVP Architecture Pattern